 In this unit, students learn about the design concepts and tools used to develop relational database systems.
 Students gain knowledge and skills to create database solutions and create queries to extract relevant information.
 Students consider the security of network communications, exploring a range of threats and measures used to keep networks secure.
 Students examine attitudes and values involved in the creation and use of computer-based systems, and their effect on society.
-They examine the ethical and legal obligations of the user and developer in the collection and storage of data.
+They examine the ethical and legal obligations of the user and developer in the collection and storage of data respect to the management of data and networks.